zephyrproject-rtos/zephyr/samples/subsys/usb/hid-mouse/README.rst

 ********

 This sample app demonstrates use of a USB Human Interface Device (HID) driver by the Zephyr project.
-This very simple driver enumerates a board with a button into a "mouse" that only has a left-mouse button and can't move.
+This very simple driver enumerates a board with a button into a mouse that has a left mouse button and optionally (depending on the number of buttons on the board) a right mouse button, X-axis movement, and Y-axis movement.
 This sample can be found under :file:`samples/subsys/usb/hid-mouse` in the Zephyr project tree.